ILLIXR/ILLIXR/docs/writing_your_plugin.md

             then your plugin class should extend [`plugin`][13].
 Your code goes in the `start` method.

-    - If you want to scheduled data-driven work in either case, call [`sb->schedule(...)`][14].
+    - If you want to schedule data-driven work in either case, call [`sb->schedule(...)`][14].

     - If you spin your own threads, they **must** wait for